viper-adnan/Warez/README.md

 - [Putlockerfreely](https://anonym.to/?https://putlockerfreely.online/) - Watch your favorite movies online free on Putlocker.
 Discover thousands of latest movies online.
 - [Putlockeri](https://anonym.to/?https://putlockeri.club/) - Watch your favorite movies online free on Putlocker.
 - [Putlockertv](https://anonym.to/?https://www3.putlocker.onl/) - Watch movies and TV Series for free, watch series full episodes online free with HD quality on Putlocker.
-- [Sharemovies](http://sharemovies.net/) - (`insecure`) - Watch Movies in Theatre, Anime & Cartoons and TV Series in HD 1080.
-- [Sockshare](http://sockshare.ac/) - (`insecure`) - Huge Movie/TV Library
+- [Sockshare](https://anonym.to/?http://sockshare.ac/) - (`insecure`) - Huge Movie/TV Library
 - [SolarMovieHD](https://anonym.to/?https://solarmoviehd.to/) - Watch Movies Online and Watch Tv-Series online On Solarmovie without Registration.
 - [Solarmovies](https://anonym.to/?https://solamovies.cc/) - SolarMovie claims to be the biggest Library of free movies and tv shows.
 - [Streaming Multireddit](https://anonym.to/?https://www.removeddit.com/user/nbatman/m/streaming/) - Reddit, random streaming sites.
-- [TORRENTDOWNLOADS](https://anonym.to/?https://www.torrentdownloads.me/) - It’s a no-nonsense index that provides torrents to millions of users each month.
+- [TorrentDownloads.me](https://anonym.to/?https://www.torrentdownloads.me/) - It’s a no-nonsense index that provides torrents to millions of users each month.
 - [Viooz](https://anonym.to/?https://vioozgo.org/) - (RU) - Discover thousands of movies, watch your favorite movies online for free on VZM, Viooz.

 **[`^        back to top        ^`](#)**